crittje-zerofifty/m-dep-unit/README.md

 Before submitting a Pull Request, please read our [PR Policy](.github/PULL_REQUEST_POLICY.md) to understand the requirements and process for contributing to this project.

+## Deployment to Maven Central

+This project is configured to automatically deploy to Maven Central when changes are merged to the main branch.
+For more information on how this works and how to set up the required secrets, see the [Maven Central Deployment](.github/MAVEN_CENTRAL_DEPLOYMENT.md) documentation.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file in the repository root for the full license text.